 The Redwood Centre Restaurant: opening at 8.00am for free breakfast, with toast, water and juice available.
 Redwood is an excellent place to relax before the school day.
-The break-time menu also consists of hot drinks and snacks, while at lunch time both the Sandwich Bar and Hot Food Bar open, providing a wide variety of lunch-time choices.
+The break-time menu also consists of hot drinks and snacks, while at lunch time a wide variety of both hot and cold food choices are available to purchase.